By Jim Herson

 Kara thinks Team IKE (Ian, Kara, and Elizabeth -- her little climbing buddies that have been shredding a good portion of the high Sierra classics before middle school) should set up a lemonade and personalized poop tube stand in El Cap Meadows.
 I promised to run her business plan past the spendthrift Supertopo crowd but also advised her not to bet the college fund on colorful poop tubes just yet.

 Imparting the first crucial big wall lesson of crowd abatement, we headed up the slabs on a hot July day with 30% chance of thunderstorms.
 Which is to say we had the stone to ourselves!
 Although the poop tube is an overly effective deterrent, it's actually the crushing load of the haul bag that really nixed my multiday enthusiasm.
 Kara was a doll offering to take some of the load.
 At 4'6" her carrying capacity is somewhat limited although, oddly, still considerably more than my regular partners'.
 To be fair, the 6'5" Chan has, on occasion, packed in his own lunch on short approaches without much prodding.
 The slabs to the base are steep and loose.
-Kara attacked them with a gusto not seen since Lenny's BALCO magic pill box and with the bubbly anticipation of Christine before a pedicure appointment.
+Kara attacked them with a gusto not seen since Lenny's BALCO magic pill box.

 Bivied at the base and blasted off the next morning.